SrutiG/archive-ai/backend/RENDER_CHROME_SETUP.md

 - ✅ All Puppeteer features available
 - ✅ No proprietary codecs needed for scraping

+## Option 2: Build Script with Chromium (Recommended if Option 1 fails)

+Use the `render-build-chromium.sh` script (already included in your repo):

+1. In Render dashboard, set **Build Command** to: `bash render-build-chromium.sh`
+2. Set **Start Command** to: `npm start`
+3. Add environment variable: `CHROME_PATH=/usr/bin/chromium`

+This script handles read-only filesystem errors gracefully by skipping `apt-get update` if the filesystem is read-only.

-## Option 2: Build Script with Chrome
+## Option 3: Build Script with Chrome

 Create a `render-build.sh` file in your `backend/` directory: